-The process towards completing the Neighbourhood Plan has been complicated by the revised timescale for the production of the new Local Plan for Harborough, which is likely to be Adopted in 2019.
+The process towards completing the Neighbourhood Plan has been complicated by the revised timescale for the production of the new Local Plan for Harborough, which was Adopted in April 2019.
 The evolving nature of the housing requirement for the Parish has been a major contributing factor behind the decision to review the Neighbourhood Plan.